daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 ### Step 5-2.
 Authorization in your app

-When you are sending requests to Thing+ API, be sure to include the token you acquired from step 2 into the header with
+When you are sending requests to the Thing+ API, be sure to include the token you acquired from step 4 into the header with

 ```
 Authorization: Bearer {AccessToken}